tencentyun/intlcloud-documents/yehe_doc/大数据/弹性 MapReduce/EMR 开发指南/Jupyter 开发指南/Jupyter Notebook 简介_intl_en.md

 ## Installing Jupyter
 Enter the EMR [purchase page](https://intl.cloud.tencent.com/product/emr).
 - Select `EMR-V2.3.0` as the product version.
-- Select **tensorflowonspark 1.4.4** in the **Optional Component** list, and `hive-llap` will be automatically installed in the `/usr/local/server/jupyter` directory.
+- Select **tensorflowonspark 1.4.4** in the **Optional Component** list, and `Jupyter` will be automatically installed in the `/usr/local/server/jupyter` directory.
 Jupyter will not start any service.
 If you have not installed TensorFlowOnSpark, the default installation path will be `/usr/local/server/apps/jupyter`.

 ## Using Jupyter
 ### Initializing Jupyter configuration